pocomane/brewed-in-the-apocalypse/bita.md

 the wand was lost.
 ```

-To describe the interactions between the people playing to this game, we use
+To describe the interactions between the players, we use the concept of "Move".
-the concept of "Move".
-A move has a title written __like this__ and can be a
+A move has a title written __like this__ and can be a protagonist move or a
-protagonist move or a scenarist move.
-In any case it is just a rule containing a
+scenarist move.
+In any case it is just a rule containing a trigger text and a
-trigger text and a result text.
+result text.

 The trigger prescribes when the rule will come into play, while the result
 defines what the people can than add to the fiction, and what is needed to do